PLEASE NOTE: The third floor Small Computer Lab is not yet available for booking.

 MEETING ROOM GUIDELINES

 Catering is permitted, and is available from the library café.
 Information on café catering is available from the café or the Administrative Assistant.
 Cooking, including the use of slow cookers, roaster ovens, steam tables, buffet warmers involving open flame, etc., is not permitted.
 Snacks and beverages can be provided by groups.
+Refreshments in the Small Computer Lab are limited to covered beverages.

 The responsible Library cardholder must announce the location of emergency exits at the beginning of the meeting, program or event.

 Library staff will set up the requested equipment and provide basic use instructions.
 Library staff will not be present to operate equipment during meetings, programs or events.
 The Library will not provide equipment that has not been requested at least 3 week days in advance of use.
 No equipment will be loaned outside the Library.
 Available equipment is listed on the reservation form.
+Patrons needing help with meeting room technology should request an appointment with a librarian or other staff member.

 No person or group may assign its reservation to another person or group.